 Before an Arizona notary performs his or her initial remote online notarization, the notary must notify the Arizona Secretary of State that he or she will be performing remote online notarial acts using communication technology for remotely located individuals.
-Before submitting an application to register as a remote online notary public, a notary public must:

 - Be a current, active Arizona notary public.

 - Review the “Remote Online Notarization” administrative rules before applying [Remote Online Notary Rules].

 - Contract with a remote notary vendor that provides the technology that he or she intends to use to perform remote online notarizations.

 - Provide, on his or her notary application, a description of the technologies that the he or she intends to use to perform remote online notarizations.

 - Provide, on his or her notary application, the name and website URL of the vendor that will supply the technologies that the notary intends to use to perform remote online notarizations.